-What Happens if My Home Termite Inspector Missed Termites in Maryland?
+What Happens if My Home Termite Inspector Missed Termites?

 When you buy a home, having a termite inspection is one of the most important steps between putting an offer on the house and finalizing the sale.
 During that period, a home termite inspector’s job is to help you understand what you are purchasing.
 Most homeowners are not builders, structural engineers, or contractors – and need someone else to check for code violations, structural weaknesses and, of course, termite damage.